spectrocloud/librarium/docs/docs-content/user-management/authentication/api-key/revoke-api-key.md

   * You must have a Palette account, and you must be logged in.

-  * An API key must be created for the user you want to edit the API key for.
-Refer to the [Create API Key](create-api-key.md) section for more information.
+  * An existing API key.

   * Tenant administrator access.